qompassai/rose/docs/development.md

 ## macOS (Apple Silicon)

-macOS Apple Silicon supports Metal which is built-in to the Ollama binary.
+macOS Apple Silicon supports Metal which is built-in to the Rose binary.
 No additional steps are required.

 ## macOS (Intel)